Best Power Bank for Backpacking: 9 Trail-Ready Chargers

 Capacity: 20,000 mAh Weight: 16.4 oz. ⸱ Output: ⸱ Ports: 3

 With a 20,000 mPh battery capacity, you’ll have plenty of juice for charging up all your gear (that’s roughly 4–5 full smartphone charges!).
-In addition to its impressive output, this backpacking power bank provides several ports, including 2 x USB-A quick-charge out ports.
+In addition to its impressive output, this backpacking power bank provides several ports, 2 x USB-A quick-charge out ports and a USB-C in/out port allowing you to charge up to three devices at once.

 If you’re looking for durability and portability, it’s hard to beat the sleek design and ruggedness of the BioLite.